 We ended up eating homemade energy snacks, such as almonds and rice cakes, and we even carried around toasts wrapped in foil.
 Obviously, all of this caused additional discomfort and mental restlessness in competitive conditions.
 It was not uncommon to encounter what we least wanted to happen to us in the final stages of a long workout or a race - muscle cramps.

-WHY IS AN ISOTONIC DIRNK THE MOST IMPORTANT THING BESIDES TRAINING?
+WHY A SPORTS DRINK IS THE MOST IMPORTANT THING BESIDES TRAINING?

-The first problem we wanted to solve with Ndure is maintaining energy levels or, to be exact, high carbohydrate (glucose) availability.
+The first problem we wanted to solve with Nrgy Unit Drink was maintaining energy levels or, to be exact, high carbohydrate (glucose) availability.

-The second reason that speaks in favour of consuming carbohydrates during exercise concerns the occurrence of muscle cramps.
+The second reason that speaks in favor of consuming carbohydrates during exercise concerns the occurrence of muscle cramps.

 It is not widespread knowledge among athletes that the concentration of most electrolytes (magnesium among others) automatically increases with severe exertion or fatigue within the cell.
 And if the addition of electrolytes has no effect on the occurrence of cramps - muscle cramps occur because of insufficient glucose and disturbances in the signaling of the nerves, which leaves the muscle contracted - it is foolish to be adding minerals and increase the possibility of digestive problems.